Wolfson Postgraduate Scholarships in the Humanities

 As part of the scholarship application, you will be asked to provide:

 - Personal statement: Explaining why you are applying for the scholarship, outlining your career aspirations, and how the scholarship will help you to achieve your career aspirations (no more than two pages).

 - Project Outline: A one paragraph outline and title for the proposed research project.

-Before applying, please read the Terms & Conditions: Wolfson Postgraduate Scholarships T&Cs 2018 (PDF, 511 KB)
+Before applying, please read the Wolfson Foundation Terms & Conditions: Wolfson Postgraduate Scholarships 2020 Terms and Conditions (PDF)